schuyler1007/bujsa/README.md

 Check spring-2025 branch for updated algorithm, and translated into python: ```big_little_matching.cpp```, with ```matching``` being already compiled executable.

+## Important Notes:

+- As of now, unmatched littles are automatically assigned to the first listed big, and vice versa, but this does not effect other results
+- Besides the above case, two people will not be matched unless they both placed each other on their forms.
+Because of this, make sure to verify all the results so that they seem reasonable, and match people manually as required.

 ## Web Deployment Version:

 Directly upload big and little preference csvs, returning a table of matches from the algorithm.
 No programming knowledge required, simply save preference forms from google sheets to csv.